Avon Edward Foote

 FOOTE, AVON EDWARD, radio and television producer,

-communications educator, born Burnsville, Mississippi in Tishomingo County, September 24, 1937; son of Avon Ruble Foote and Lila Broughton Foote;
+communications educator, born Burnsville, Mississippi in Tishomingo County, September 24, 1937; son of Avon Ruble Foote and Lila Frances Broughton Foote;

 B.S. in Mathematics, Florence State College, 1963; M.S. in Communications, University of